nfdi4objects/lido-rdf-converter/README.md

 ## See Also

+- <https://github.com/nfdi4objects/lido-schema> contains schema files and validation script to check whether an XML file is valid LIDO (included as submodule into directory `lido-schema`)
 - <https://github.com/nfdi4objects/lido-examples> contains sample LIDO files to be used as test cases
-- <https://github.com/nfdi4objects/lido-schema> contains schema files and validation script to check whether an XML file is valid LIDO

 ## License